Generally, the water heaters or geysers in the market are sold on different bar pressures that are required for the home or commercial purpose.

 This rated pressure in the geysers varies from building to building or flat to flat in an apartment.

 For example, if you are living on a loft of three stored buildings hence you will receive less water pressure than a guy living on the ground floor.
 And, this water pressure is subject to change from time to time.

 In the morning rush hours, every house in the building withdraws water from the storage tank hence the water pressure is low in the morning but the pressure is high during noon or later in the night.

-So, keeping all this in mind we must buy the best water heaters for home.
+So, keeping all this in mind we must buy the best water heaters for our home.

-Also, check our recommendations on best geysers based on bar pressure that arr suitable for all most all kinds of buildings.
+Also, check our recommendations on the best geysers based on bar pressure that is suitable for all most all kinds of buildings.

 The role of Bar Pressure in Geysers

 In general, we directly connect the cold-water inlet to the water heaters which is directly connected to the outlet of the overhead storage tank of the building.